-This multidisciplinary membership allows for exciting collaborations and encourages the translation of basic laboratory findings to novel curative and preventive therapies.
+Members of the center have academic appointments in 72 departments of the 11 UF colleges and more than a dozen are based at The Herbert Wertheim UF Scripps Institute for Biomedical Innovation & Technology.
+This multidisciplinary membership allows for productive collaborations and encourages the translation of basic laboratory findings to novel curative and preventive therapies.

 With NCI designation, the UF Health Cancer Center has entered a new era of accelerating growth and service.
 We have greater access to a specific portfolio of national funding opportunities, collaborations and programs to push our cancer research to greater heights.

 We plan to make our findings and resources available to colleagues at cancer centers across the state as a model of collaboration to accelerate discovery on behalf of all Floridians.
 We also plan to increase the engagement of community members as partners in our research, ensuring our research is tackling the questions that matter most.

 At this intersection of research, education and treatment, the UF Health Cancer Center strives to find tomorrow’s answers for today’s patients.